Bjorn-Borg/store_front/README.md

 touch .githooks/pre-push
 ```

-2. Make the new hook file executable by running the following command, again substituting pre-push for your hook file's name:
+2. Make the new hook file executable by running the following command:

 ```
 chmod +x .githooks/*